-How Does ecoATM Work?
+How Does EcoATM Work?

 ecoATM works by offering instant cash for smart technology that can be reused or recycled.
-Before deciding whether or not you want to sell your phone at an ecoATM kiosk, you can get a quote online, have your phone evaluated in person and then accept or reject the offer you receive.
+Before deciding whether you want to sell your phone at an ecoATM kiosk, you can get a quote online, have your phone evaluated in person and then accept or reject the offer you receive.

-If you’re considering selling or recycling your phone with ecoATM, here’s what you need to know to get started:
+If you’re considering selling or recycling your phone with ecoATM, here’s what you need to know to get started.